Ruth Langsford's pretty, printed Next dress was the perfect choice for the RHS Chelsea Flower Show, and it's still in stock

 Ruth's striking dress is made from 100% cotton for a breathable, spring-ready feel and its bold pattern is so eye-catching.
 Dress it up, as she did, with heels and a top-handle bag, or slip into your favourite trainers or sandals for an everyday style.

-Utterly romantic with its floaty, chiffon fabric that's given even more movement thanks to the addition of pleats to the skirt.
-A great choice for what to wear to a wedding this summer, its floral and butterfly pattern is ideal for a big day.
+Utterly romantic with its floaty skirt that's given even more movement thanks to the addition of pleats to the skirt.
+A great choice for what to wear to a wedding this summer, its botanical pattern is ideal for a big day.

-Florals might not be groundbreaking for spring, but the Next X RHS collaboration does bring a fresh take to the timeless pattern, and Ruth’s dress is a great example.
-It boasts a brilliant mix of bold pink hues, with graphic text and statement blossoms for an eye-catching look.
+Florals might not be groundbreaking for spring, but the high-street is brimming full of fabulous floral designs, and Ruth’s dress is a great example.
+And her dress boasts a brilliant mix of bold pink hues, with statement blossoms for an eye-catching look.

 Despite her dress being heavy on the pink, which is a shade dominating the fashion colour trends for 2026, Ruth styled her look with a red handbag and a pair of metallic silver espadrille wedges.
 The bag was a great way to bring in a contrasting colour and amp up the boldness of the look, while her espadrilles are a spring capsule wardrobe staple that will see tons of wear at garden parties and spring/summer weddings.